iron-io/iron_mq_php/README.md

 **If you're using laravel and see `"Class IronMQ not found"` error set `iron_mq` version to `1.*` and install/update dependencies**

 * `1.*` - Laravel 4.0/4.1/4.2/5.0 compatible, PHP 5.2 compatible version.
 No namespaces.
-Using default IronMQ servers.
+Using IronMQv2 servers (deprecated).
 * `2.*` - Laravel 5.1/5.2 compatible, PSR-4 compatible version.
 With namespaces.
-Using default IronMQ servers.
-If you're not using laravel 4.0-5.0 stick with it.
+Using IronMQv2 servers (deprecated).
-* `3.*` - Special version for IronMQ API v3.
-Laravel 4.0/4.1/4.2/5.0 compatible, PHP 5.2 compatible version.Different API (v3), different server endpoints.
+* `3.*` - Laravel 4.0/4.1/4.2/5.0 compatible, PHP 5.2 compatible version.
+IronMQv3.
-* `4.*` - Special version for IronMQ API v3.
-Laravel 5.1/5.2 compatible, PSR-4 compatible version.
+* `4.*` - (recommended) Laravel 5.1/5.2 compatible, PSR-4 compatible version.
 With namespaces.
-Different API (v3), different server endpoints.
-Go with it if you're using [IronMQ on-premise](http://dev.iron.io/mq-onpremise/)
+IronMQv3.
+Current default.
 * `master` branch - same as `4.*`

 ## Update notes